Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 If you want to learn more about working with async methods, check out the [Asynchronous Handlers](/nservicebus/handlers/async-handlers.md) article in our documentation.

-A single class can implement multiple `IHandleMessages<T>` for various message types.
-This allows grouping handlers that are logically related and, for instance, need to be able to call the same private method.
+A single class can implement multiple `IHandleMessages<T>` for multiple message types.
+This allows grouping handlers that are logically related, although a new instance of the class will be created for every message processed.

 snippet:MultiHandler

 When NServiceBus starts up, it will find all of these message handler classes and automatically wire them up, so that they will be invoked when messages arrive.
 There's no special setup or configuration needed.

-From the NServiceBus perspective, it makes no difference whether handlers are implemented inside one or multiple classes.
+It makes no difference whether handlers are implemented inside one or multiple classes.
 When NServiceBus starts up, it will find all of these message handlers and automatically wire them up without any special configuration.
 Use it to group related handlers in order to make your code easier to understand.

 ## Exercise